mediamanDE/milk/README.md

 TODO:
 ====
+* sanitize input, especially message text
+* Make URLs in messsages clickable

+Play-Issues:
-report to play framework: Controller.redirect() does not respect Play.ctxPath when used on internal redirects.
+* report to play framework: Controller.redirect() does not respect Play.ctxPath when used on internal redirects.
 Or is there another way that should be used when doing app-internal redirects

-Build a fix for http://play.lighthouseapp.com/projects/57987/tickets/690-play-war-fails-when-executed-inside-the-play-app-folder
+* Build a fix for http://play.lighthouseapp.com/projects/57987/tickets/690-play-war-fails-when-executed-inside-the-play-app-folder